mwmancuso/Personal-NoteApp/README.md

 Notesapp
 ========
-**This project has not been touched since *May 2014*—I was a junior in high school.
+**This project, including the below documentation, has not been touched since *May 2014*—I was a junior in high school.
 It was originally intended to be a self-teaching experience, but was dropped in favor of more lucrative ventures.**

 The following text is unaltered, and was perhaps a better exercise in documentation than in programming.